webofdata/specification-archived/specification.md

 ### Operation Delete Dataset

-A request to delete a dataset MUST delete the dataset entity and all contained entities.
+A request to delete a dataset.
+MUST delete the dataset entity and all contained entities.

 <pre>
   /stores/{store-name}/datasets/{dataset-name}:
     delete:
       tags: